 I can't work out who the target audience for this book is: the web design professional or the amateur who wants to know more on google optimisation.
 If it's the professional then it's a disappointment because there is nothing much in the way of content that they should not know already.
 On the other hand, if it's for the amateur then it does a fair job of describing some of the techiques that can be employed.
 However, I find the layout sparse, too many well spaced bullet points and lots of screen shots hint at a lack of depth over presentation.
 Personally, I found the "helpful icons" of chilli (hot tip), elephant (remember) and cobra (beware) to be rather childish for a mature audience.

-It does cover much of web site optimisation from design to deployement, including free tools and services that can be leveraged to analyse or enhance your site, however, much of it can be found on google using the search "SEO optimization".
+It does cover much of web site optimisation from design to deployment, including free tools and services that can be leveraged to analyse or enhance your site, however, much of it can be found on google using the search "SEO optimization".
 I do like the fact that it encourages design to standards and validation of the results and moves you away from "black hat" methods that will do more harm than good to your site in the long run.
 It also encourages you to get it right from the start rather than optimize as an afterthought.

 It's probably at the right price point but more of a book to take out of the library rather than add to your own.